enso-managers/home/tools/intro-sheet2reqif.md

 Transform a workbook with one or more spreadsheets (Excel® *.xlsx, LibreOffice *.ods as well as *.csv) to the Requirements Interchange Format (ReqIF).

 The app can be used with a web browser.
-It uses code modules and the ontology developed by the [SpecIF](https://specif.de) initiative.
+It uses code modules and the ontology developed by the <a href="https://specif.de" target="_blank">SpecIF</a> initiative.
 The browser scripts are fetched from the web-server, while all user data is processed only in the browser:
 There is no 'backend' and no transfer of user data over the internet: Input files are fetched from devices controlled by the local machine and output files are equally stored on such a device.